 A cardholder is not responsible for paying the amount in dispute while the issuing financial institution is investigating.
 The cardholder is obligated to pay the remaining balance by the due date.

 Delinquency and Collection Actions

 Issuing Financial Institution

-If full payment has not been received by the next statement close date (i.e., the first business day of the next month), the issuing financial institution sends the statement out with another reminder printed on the statement itself.
+If full payment is not received by the next statement close date (i.e., the first business day of the next month), the issuing financial institution sends the statement out with a reminder printed on the statement itself.